sunpy/sunpy/docs/dev_guide/contents/new_objects.rst

 .. _new_maps_ts_etc:

 ************************************************
-Creating new SunPy Subclasses (Maps, TimeSeries)
+Creating new sunpy Subclasses (Maps, TimeSeries)
 ************************************************

 Writing a new Instrument Map Class